 A steady income

 Many providers will want to see that you can not only afford the loan but you will be able to keep up with the repayments.
 Most providers will need to see proof of a steady income.
 Providers will often have a minimum salary requirement.
 They will not just check to see if your income will cover the debt, they may also check whether your income can cover your monthly outgoings and the cost of repayments.
 Self-employed?
 Some lenders will know that self-employed individuals cannot always show a steady income.
 However, there are many lenders that have products exclusively focused on the self-employed market.
-Evolution Money, Promise Money and Willows Finance are just some of the loan providers who offer a secured loan product for self-employed people.
+Evolution Money, Promise Money and Willows Finance are just some of the loan providers who offer a secured loans for self-employed people.

 A good credit score

 When applying for a secured loan, providers will usually run a credit check to see how well you manage debts, both in the past and currently.
 You have a higher chance of being accepted if you have a good credit score.
 As secured loans use an asset as the security of debt repayment, many loan providers will allow a less-than-perfect credit score and offer loans with higher rates of interest.
 To learn more read this guide about secured loans with bad credit.

 However, the better your credit score, the more likely it is that you will be accepted and there is more chance that you will be able to borrow a more considerable amount with more favourable terms such as a lower interest rate.